Rayhatron/matthewgraybosch.com/_posts/resistance/2017-01-31-the-coming-new-world-order-and-the-storm.md

 ---
 layout: post
-title: Despite Trump, the New World Order is Coming
+title: Despite Reactionaries, the New World Order is Coming
-description: Though we now have a demagogue for a President, we shouldn't yield to despair.
+description: Though we now have a demagogue for a President, we shouldn't yield to despair or to reactionaries.
 A better world is coming, and we can make it happen.
 date: 2017-01-31 17:57:01 -0500
 categories:
   - resistance